concur/developer.concur.com/src/editing-with-a-repository-fork.md

   1. Choose the method you wish to use, HTTPS or SSH.
   1. Copy the URI path for the method.
 1. Open a command line interface.
 1. Navigate to the path where you want to store source code.
-If you need a guide on how to do this via the command prompt here is one for [MacOS](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html) and [Windows](https://www.digitalcitixzen.life/command-prompt-how-use-basic-commands).
-Typically it is `cd {path}` on both.
+Typically it is `cd {path}` on both MacOS and Windows operating systems.
 1. Issue: `git clone {uri}` where `uri` is the path copied earlier.
 Example: `git clone https://github.com/retrosight/developer.concur.com.git`.
 A typical result of cloning is as follows.

 ```shell